-Unfortunately, the exact percentage of triathletes who suffer a chronic training injury or illness has been difficult to quantify for researchers for obvious reasons.
+Unfortunately, the exact percentage of triathletes who suffer a chronic training injury or illness has been difficult to quantify for researchers.

-The published research and literature reviews we’ve reviewed presents a rate of injury ranging between 35% – 91%.
+The published research and literature reviews presents a triathlete injury rate ranging between 35% – 91%.

-In our experience, if you don’t know exactly what you’re doing when it comes to training, you’re almost guaranteed to suffer some form of injury and/or illness.
+In our experience, if you don’t really know what you’re doing when it comes to training, you’re almost guaranteed to suffer some form of injury and/or illness.

-Not only does it SUCK to be sick or injured but it will also significantly impact your performance on race day from a lack of training consistency.
-The worst thing to have to do in your athletic career is to miss a race, not complete a race or cross the finish line with a feeling of disappointment that you could have done better.
+Not only does it SUCK being sick or injured but it will also significantly impact your performance on race day due to a lack of training consistency and the hardest thing you’ll ever have to do as an athlete is to sit out a race, not complete a race or cross the finish line feeling disappointed that you could have done better.

 So if you’re ready, let’s ensure this doesn’t happen to you.
-You’re going to show up to your next race healthy, confident and when you cross that finish line, you’re going to feel proud of your accomplishment!
+You’re going to show up to your next race healthy, confident and cross the finish line feeling proud of your accomplishment!